How to Use AI to Take Meeting Notes and Boost Productivity

 3Audio quality

 Poor audio quality (often caused by background noise or technical issues) makes it difficult for AI tools to accurately capture words.
-Muffled voices, traffic noises, and static—like from remote workers with choppy WiFi—can lead the AI to omit important details you can’t recall later.
-And calls might automatically disconnect, resulting in delays and gaps in notes.
+Muffled voices, traffic noises, and static — like from remote workers with choppy WiFi — can lead the AI to omit important details you can’t recall later.
+Set yourself up for success with a quiet environment.

 4Confidentiality

-AI-generated meeting notes may have sensitive information—anything from client deals and mergers to employee performance and financials.
+AI-generated notes may have sensitive information — anything from client deals and mergers to employee performance and financials.
 As a senior leader exchanging confidential details, make sure transcriptions don’t fall into the wrong hands.

 AI tools may have some drawbacks, but the pros outweigh the cons when you use Fellow.
-With features like AI meeting summaries, auto-recording, and Meeting Guidelines, we’ve taken big steps to reduce limitations so you can have more productive sessions.
+With features like AI meeting summaries, AI transcription, auto-recording, and automated action items, we’ve taken big steps to reduce limitations so you can have more productive sessions.
+When you dive into Fellow’s desktop app or Chrome extension, you’ll discover other features that prove artificial intelligence for meetings is the way forward.

 Whether you’re looking for AI meeting summaries or analytics to see employee productivity patterns, Fellow has you covered.